Touché Amoré: Formation and debut album (2007–2009)

 The band released their debut 7-inch demo on No Sleep Records in September 2008.
-After a few West Coast tours, the band went back into the studio to record their full length entitled ...To the Beat of a Dead Horse.
-The album was recorded at Earth Capital studios in January 2009 and the LP was released in June 2009, on both 6131 and Geoff Rickly of Thursday's Collect Records, both of whom were in a partnership during the release.
+After a few West Coast tours, the band recorded an album entitled ...To the Beat of a Dead Horse at Earth Capital studios in January 2009 and the LP was released in June 2009 through 6131 Records and Geoff Rickly of Thursday's Collect Records, both of whom were in a partnership during the release.
 The album was released only on LP format and digital and was met with generally positive reviews from critics including Sputnikmusic, Punknews.org, and Alternative Press.
-It also made its way onto multiple "Best Albums of 2009" lists.
+It made its way onto multiple "Best Albums of 2009" lists.

 Parting the Sea Between Brightness and Me (2010–2012)

 Touché Amoré's second studio album, Parting the Sea Between Brightness and Me, was released on June 7, 2011, through independent record label Deathwish Inc. The band worked with producer and engineer Ed Rose at his Black Lodge Recording Studio in Eudora, Kansas.
-Bolm considers the album lyrically centered around the deterioration of relationships and finding comfort in the distance from home while touring, also saying "It [the album] became relative to everything that was going on at that moment."
-The album received praise from multiple reviewers, as well as being placed #6 on Rock Sound's annual "Album of the Year" chart at the end of 2011.
-Immediate promotion for the album's release in Europe lead to being the main support band for La Dispute, with Norwegian hardcore punk band Death Is Not Glamorous also supporting.
-The tour started July 27, 2011 and finished August 12, coinciding with both La Dispute's and Touché Amoré's appearances at Hevy Festival in the United Kingdom, Fluff fest in Czech Republic, and Ieperfest in Belgium.
+Bolm considers the album to be lyrically centered around the deterioration of relationships and finding comfort in the distance from home while touring, saying "It [the album] became relative to everything that was going on at that moment."

-Across late February and March 2012, Touché Amoré toured the United Kingdom with Pianos Become the Teeth and Basement.
-This tour featured Basement supporting Touché Amoré for the first half of the tour, while Pianos Become the Teeth supported the latter half.
-In between the headlined February and March dates, the band supported Rise Against and Architects in a European tour.
+The album received praise from multiple reviewers, as well as being placed No. 6 on Rock Sound's annual "Album of the Year" chart at the end of 2011.
+Immediate promotion for the album's release in Europe led to being the main support band for La Dispute, with Death Is Not Glamorous, a Norwegian hardcore punk band supporting.
+The tour began on July 27, 2011 and finished August 12, coinciding with both La Dispute's and Touché Amoré's appearances at Hevy Festival in the United Kingdom, Fluff Fest in the Czech Republic, and Ieperfest in Belgium.
+During late February and March 2012, Touché Amoré toured the United Kingdom with Pianos Become the Teeth and Basement.
+Basement supported Touché Amoré for the first half of the tour, while Pianos Become the Teeth opened for them during the latter half.
+In between the headlined February and March dates, the band supported Rise Against and Architects on a European tour.
 In May 2012, Touché Amoré recorded and a released a live extended play called Live on BBC Radio 1.
-The EP contains four recorded tracks and features Jordan Dreyer of La Dispute as guest vocals on one of the songs.
+The EP contains four recorded tracks and features Jordan Dreyer of La Dispute as guest vocals on a song.

 The band toured in support of Circa Survive in late 2012, and toured Europe and the UK with Converge in November/December 2012.